Top communication skills to boost your business development career

 At some point, I moved abroad and I realized I wouldn’t have my childhood friends to support me anymore.
 This motivated me to go out there and push myself to meet new people and be less introverted.
 I started going to networking events where I would really exercise my nonverbal communication and improve the way I relate to people.

 When you meet open-minded people, in casual, non-stressful surroundings, you have an easier time to test your skills.
-If you get to know someone new in such settings, you are more motivated to show yourself from your truth.
+If you get to know someone new in such settings, you are more motivated to show yourself your truth.
 In my experience, it truly helped me practice my nonverbal communication skills.

 Of course, there are many ways to practice but the point is: get out there and be more mindful when you’re in a conversation with someone else.